navigateconsulting/virtual-assistant/docs/Readme.md

-# Virtual Assistant Trainer
+# Virtual Assistant

-Virtual Assistant trainer is an open source application to train, deploy and maintain chat bots.
-VA is built using rasa open source machine learning framework and utilizes rasa nlu and core for developing and deploying chat bots.

-VA provides following open source components for developing chat bot applications.
+Virtual Assistant is build using following open source components.

 - Angular Ui - To build, train and deploy a chat bot project
-- Python API gateway - connecting to rasa for deploying the chat bot and persisting training data
+- Python API gateway - connecting to rasa for deploying and persisting training data
 - Mongodb - for storing training data and editing training data

 ### Using Rasa